afontainec/chinchay-docs/docs/middleware/access.md

   ### Parameter

   * search: The search parameter to filter
   * access: The users access.
-An array with all its roles/accesses.
+An array with all it's roles/accesses.
   * tableName: module or subdivision of the app at issue.
   * key: The key/property corresponding to the `filter` property of the access.